MaeveHughes/Address-Book/README.md

     -   #### My personal goals
         1. To build an address book application.
-        2. To gain knowledge of the Python program language
+        2. To gain knowledge of the Python program language.

 -   ### Users goals
 Users should find it simple to input and store contacts.
 Users should also be aware their data is being stored.
 Users should also find it easy to search and to view all contacts.